-Safe injection sites get OK from King County health board
+Safe heroin injection sites get OK from King County health board

 Both have supported the sites in the past.

-Murray said he’d support them if it can be done “in a way that reduces the negative impacts” on neighborhoods, and Constantine said he’d be supportive “regardless of the political discomfort” if the sites saved lives.
+Murray said he’d support them if they could be established “in a way that reduces the negative impacts” on neighborhoods, and Constantine said he’d be supportive “regardless of the political discomfort” if the sites saved lives.

 No specific locations have been publicly identified.